Cruise Visitors

 Beach day

-A taxi from the cruise port to Surfside Beach is US$10โ12 โ for the car, not per person.
+A round-trip taxi from the cruise port to Surfside Beach is US$44.
 All fares are government-regulated flat rates .
 You pick the beach, you set the schedule, and you just saved over US$100.

 Snorkeling